variadico/noti/docs/man/noti.1.md

 --twilio
 : Trigger a Twilio notification.
 This requires `twilio.authToken`, `twilio.accountSid`, `twilio.numberFrom` and `twilio.numberTo` to be set.

+--ntfy
+: Trigger a Ntfy notification.
+This requires ntfy.topic be set.
+Optionally, ntfy.url can also be set to use a different Ntfy server.

 -w <pid>, \--pwatch <pid>
 : Monitor a process by PID and trigger a notification when the pid disappears.